praetoria/mittn/README_scanner.md

 Your function needs to set the HTTP proxies appropriately, and then run the valid test case.

-If your valid test fails, your test function should raise an exception with a descriptive error string so the test is aborted and marked as a failure.
+If your valid test fails, your test function should return False so the test run is aborted and marked as a failure.

 This will cause the test run to fail and the error message to get logged.
 For the coverage and success of scanning, it is important